-The aim of the invention is to present a converter with an oscillator which modifies the flow of voltage and current on 60 the output of the converter and prolongs the time of their action on the connected loads.
+The aim of the invention is to present a converter with oscillator which modifies the flow of voltage and current on the output and prolongs the time of their action on the connected loads.

-This aim is achieved by a converter with an oscillator connected to an AC voltage supply via a first phase input terminal and a neutral conductor or a second phase input 65 terminal which is characterized in that it comprises the first phase input terminal of the converter for connecting the phase connected through a first node to a cathode of a first diode as well as to an anode of a second diode, where the first diode has an anode connected through a third node to an anode of a third diode as well as to a first output terminal of the converter, wherein a cathode of the third diode is connected through a fourth node to an anode of a fourth diode as well as to the neutral conductor or to the second phase input terminal of the converter as well as to a second output terminal of the converter, wherein the fourth diode has a cathode connected to a third output terminal of the converter and through a second node to a cathode of the second diode, wherein between the second node and the third node one or more mutually parallelized oscillator circuits comprising a bifilar coil with a first winding and a second winding, and at least one capacitor, are connected.
+This aim is achieved by a converter with oscillator which is characterized in that it comprises an input for connecting the phase connected through the first node to the cathode of the first diode as well as on the anode of the second diode, wherein the first diode has an anode connected through the third node to the anode of the third diode as well as to the first output, wherein the cathode of the third diode is connected through the fourth node to the anode of the fourth diode as well as to the neutral conductor or to the second phase as well as to the second output, wherein the fourth diode comprises a cathode connected to the third output and through the second node connected to the cathode of the second diode, wherein parallelly to the second node and the third node at least one oscillator circuit comprising a bifilar coil with the first winding and the second winding and at least one capacitor.

-The converter with the oscillator according to the invention may have three embodiments differing in the arrangement of the oscillator circuit.
-In the first embodiment, the oscillator circuit is connected so that first end of the first winding of the bifilar coil is connected through the first capacitor and the first end of the second winding of the bifilar coil is directly connected to the third node, while the other end of the first winding of the bifilar coil is directly connected to the second node and the other end of the second winding of the bifilar coil is connected to the second node through the second capacitor.
+Converter with oscillator according to the invention may have three embodiments differing in the arrangement of the oscillator circuit.
+In the first embodiment, the oscillator circuit is connected so that first end of the first winding of the bifilar coil through the first capacitor and the first end of the second winding of the bifilar coil are directly connected to the third node, while the other end of the first winding of the bifilar coil is directly connected to the second node and the other end of the second winding of the bifilar coil is connected to the second node through the second capacitor.
 It is an LC-CL type of embodiment.

-In the second embodiment the oscillator circuit is connected so that the first ends of the first winding of the bifilar coil and of the second winding of the bifilar coil are connected directly to the third node and the other ends of the first winding of the bifilar coil and of the second winding of the bifilar coil are connected through at least one capacitor to the second node.
+In the second embodiment the oscillator circuit is connected so that the first ends of the first winding of the bifilar coil and of the second winding of the bifilar coil are connected through at least one capacitor and the other ends of the first winding of the bifilar coil and of the second winding of the bifilar coil are connected directly between the second and the third node.
 It is an LC embodiment.

-In the third embodiment the oscillator circuit is connected so that first ends of the first winding of the bifilar coil and of the second winding of the bifilar coil are directly connected to the third node and the other end of the first winding of the bifilar coil is connected through the first capacitor and the other end of the second winding of the bifilar coil is connected through the second capacitor to the second node.
+In the third embodiment the oscillator circuit is connected so that first ends of the first winding of the bifilar coil and of the second winding of the bifilar coil are connected directly and the other end of the first winding of the bifilar coil is connected through the first capacitor and the other end of the second winding of the bifilar coil is connected through the second capacitor between the second and the third node.
 It is an LC-LC embodiment.

-This converter is thus based on the CL, LC-LC or CL-CL oscillator with inductive coupling of the bifilar coil connected to the centre of the Graetz bridge and this modifies the flow of voltage and current as it is described below.
+This converter is thus based on CL, LC-LC or CL-CL oscillator with inductive coupling of the bifilar coil connected to the centre of the Graetz bridge and this modifies the flow of voltage and current as it is described below.